arunahk/IncrementalChange/README.md

 The Admin Panel is an online portal for charity organisations to manage and update relevant information.
 Updated information from the Admin Panel will be downloaded and displayed by the Mobile App.

-The Admin Panel offers the following functions:
+The Admin Panel offers the following functionality:

 > Dashboard Tab
-* View real time usage statistics based on data colleted from the app.
+* View real time usage statistics based on data collected from the app.
 * View amount of donations received for each project.
 * Download app analytics and users data.

-> Manage :- Manage Milestones
+> Manage :- Manage Milestones Tab
 - Milestones are short appreciation messages that will be sent to users when a certain amount of donations is reached.
 * Add, Edit or Delete Milestones.

-> Manage :- Manage Projects
+> Manage :- Manage Projects Tab
 * Add, Edit or Delete Projects.

-> Profile
+> Profile Tab
 * Edit Organisation's Profile.
 * Can import information from Charity Organisation Register.